MPSI Logic Model

 The two-page model can be seen below, click on each for a larger view.

-The model is guided by public health, ecological, and multicultural frameworks.
-Graduate students participate in all aspects of the Institute outreach activities including implementing family resource centers in local schools; conducting family assessments and providing parent training; consulting with teachers and school personnel about problem behaviors at school; and developing and implementing family- and school-based interventions for internalizing and externalizing symptoms.
-The Institute also conducts rigorous research including evaluating the impact of provided services and assessing community and school needs.
-Our assumptions are grounded in social-ecological theories of child development.
+Our logic model is guided by public health, ecological, and multicultural frameworks.
+Our assumptions are grounded in social-ecological theories of development.
 We began with the most basic assumption that all children deserve healthy and safe environments and that adults are responsible for providing these environments.
 Because of our interest in the ecological and public health implications of our work, we also made explicit our assumptions that governments also share responsible for ensuring that all children have access to healthy and safe environments.
-We also assumed that depression and aggression pose a major burden for children and society, an assumption supported by extensive public health data.
+Moreover, we assumed that depression and aggression pose a major burden for children and society, an assumption supported by extensive public health data.
 Our other assumptions include beliefs about the value of evidence-based strategies especially when they are connected to community-based participatory research.
 Next, we defined the four core operational activities of the Institute that arise from our assumptions, values, and vision: research, service, training, and policy.
 Each of these in turn have specific activities.
 The Logic Model depicts how these activities are linked to desired short-term outcomes and in turn result in the long-term outcomes of Institute activities.
-We also defined our emerging organizational structure.
-Given the broad scope of our work, we decided it was critical to form first a Steering Committee of core student and faculty members who could guide the initial development of the Institute and then and Advisory Committee composed of state and local leaders in children mental health.